 🌱

-A great use case example is allowing users to optionally load seed data into new dev sandboxes.
+A great use case example is allowing users to load seed data into new dev sandboxes optionally.

 🙌

-Hutte makes it easy for every member of the product team to work with sandboxes – without learning Git and using the command line.
+Hutte makes it easy for every product team member to work with sandboxes – without learning Git and using the command line.

 Automate sandbox scripts with our Custom Buttons.
-It can be a translation download or creating another user.
-Anything you can do with SFDX, you can add to your buttons.
+They can be used for translation downloads or creating new users.
+If there is anything you can do with SFDX, you can add it to your buttons.